alfredxgxg123/EcomFull/README.md

 ## Installation

 1. npm start

+#### or

+1. npm install, npm run buildDev, npm run startDev

 2. go to localhost:3000
-3. you have to register for a new firebase auth acct inorder to run the registration comp
+3. you have create your own stripe and firebase acc in order to make the payment and registration method to make
-4. go to client/src/firebase/ rename config.js.EXAMPLE to config.js and add your own firebase config
+4. once yoo created your accounts, go rename hte config.env.EXAMPLE to config.env and input all the configs

 ## Usage